OPboi05/WIDS-project-2025/README.md

 ## Week 2: Studied the basics of trading

 ### Time Series analysis
-Studied about stationary time series, Different models(AR(auto regressive) , MA(moving average), ARMA).
+- Studied about stationary time series, Different models(AR(auto regressive) , MA(moving average), ARMA).
-Also studied the test for checking stationarity of a time series(ADF(Augmented Dickey-Fuller) test) and how to implement ADF test in python.
+- Also studied the test for checking stationarity of a time series(ADF(Augmented Dickey-Fuller) test) and how to implement ADF test in python.
-Also studied about Cointegration and a test to check if a pair of two series are cointegrated using the CADF(Cointegrated Augmented Dickey-Fuller test)
+- Also studied about Cointegration and a test to check if a pair of two series are cointegrated using the CADF(Cointegrated Augmented Dickey-Fuller test)

 ### Regression and OLS
-*Studied about linear regression(Ordinary Least Square) and implemented it in python.
+* Studied about linear regression(Ordinary Least Square) and implemented it in python.
-*Studied about ADF statistic, p-value, confidence interval(critical values).
+* Studied about ADF statistic, p-value, confidence interval(critical values).
-*Calculated half life of mean-reverting series using OLS.
+* Calculated half life of mean-reverting series using OLS.
-*Calculated hedge ratio using OLS.
+* Calculated hedge ratio using OLS.

+Solved an assigment to practice all these concepts.